Multifamily Housing Recovering in 2021

-Given the stock market looks to be beyond its peak, rental property returns are bolstered by some surprisingly strong fundamentals – employment, housing demand, high occupancy rates, and accelerating wage growth among top renters demographics.
+Rental property returns are bolstered by some surprisingly strong fundamentals – stronger employment, high housing demand, high rent prices, high occupancy rates, and accelerating wage growth among millennial and younger age demographics.

 And if you direct a property management company, you’ve also chosen well.
 The growth in new construction releases will be well up, giving you opportunity for portfolio growth, very important for business sustainability.